Airbrush Makeup For Your Wedding

-While doing your research on airbrush makeup, keep in mind that each type of makeup has it’s own pros and cons.
+While doing your research on airbrush makeup, keep in mind that each type of makeup has its own pros and cons.
 Every makeup artist will have their own opinion on what they prefer to use on brides.
 Sometimes the preference comes from experience, and other times it stems from lack of experience so make sure when you have a discussion with your makeup artist to ask them about their experience with the product first.

 What is airbrush makeup?

-A light-weight makeup applied through an air gun machine that sprays a thin, even layer of makeup and creates a very soft finish if applied correctly.
-Basically, a small amount of a very thin makeup designed for airbrush use is put into a chamber of a gun.
+A light-weight makeup that’s applied through an air gun machine that sprays a thin, even layer of makeup and creates a very soft finish if applied correctly.
+Basically, a small amount of very thin makeup designed for airbrush use is put into a chamber of a gun.
 When the machine is turned on and the gun trigger pulled, a light spray of makeup comes out of the gun in a fine mist.